shuftipro/Android-SDK/verification-without-ocr/README.md

 	Maximum: **100 characters**

 	Provide text in the string format which will be verified from a given proof.

+* ## Asyncronous Feedback
+	Required: **Yes**
+	Type: **boolean**

+	If async value is set to **true** you'll instantly get the user's control back so you don't have to wait for the verification results.
+When a request is completed you'll automatically get a callback.

 ## Response Logging